jeffbarrera/jb-slider/README.md

 Default: `true`

 The slider sets the height of the wrapper based on the height of the active slide.
-This is helpful if the slides are absolutely positioned within a wrapper with `overflow: hidden;` set (see the [updating height section above](#updating-height) for more info).
+This is helpful if the slides are absolutely positioned within a wrapper with `overflow: hidden;` set (see the [updating height](#updating-height) section for more info).

 If this option is set to `true`, the slider will use the event-based [javascript-detect-element-resize](https://github.com/sdecima/javascript-detect-element-resize) plugin to watch for changes in the slide's height, and update the wrapper height as needed.